Search

 For County Animal Control, please call (210) 335-9000.
 Animal cruelty in unincorporated areas will continue to be addressed by the County Sheriff's Office at (210) 335-6000 Option 1.

-The Director of Animal Care Services is Shannon Sims.
-He can be reached at (210) 207-3338.
+The interim Director of Animal Care Services is Michael Shannon.

 You may contact Animal Care Services directly by calling (210) 207-4PET or (210) 207-4738 between 8am - 6pm Monday thru Saturday.